scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 ### Day 95

 Had food provided for by work, so no soylent lunch today sadly.
+Then ate out with a friend as celebration of an early weekend.
+So no soylent.
+I'll have to be sure to smell my batch of soylent to make sure it's good by the time I get to it.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/